The Seduction (film): Screenplay

 The Seduction was written and directed by David Schmoeller, who had previously directed the slasher film Tourist Trap (1979).
 Irwin Yablans served as a co-producer alongside Bruce Cohn Curtis, marking their third producing collaboration after Roller Boogie (1979) and Hell Night (1981).
-According to Fairchild, Schmoeller's screenplay was partly inspired by a real stalking case revolving around a Los Angeles newscaster who was harassed by an obsessed viewer.
+According to Morgan Fairchild, Schmoeller's screenplay was partly inspired by a real stalking case revolving around a Los Angeles newscaster who was harassed by an obsessed viewer.

 Filming

 Filming took place in Los Angeles over a period of seven weeks in the spring of 1981.
-Producer Yablans had hoped to complete production before the June 30 expiry of the Directors Guild of America contract.
+Producer Irwin Yablans had hoped to complete production before the June 30 expiry of the Directors Guild of America contract.
 The shoot was met by several protests when Yablans hired an exclusively non-union crew.
 Frank Capra Jr. served as an executive producer on the film.

 Music

 Dionne Warwick sings the theme song over the opening titles.

 Release

 Box office

 The Seduction premiered in Atlantic City, New Jersey on January 16, 1982.
 It had its Los Angeles opening the following week on January 22, before opening in New York City on February 26.
 It opened number 6 at the U.S. box office, and eventually went on to gross a domestic total of $11.4 million.